 In The Absorbent Mind, Dr. Montessori wrote, "The most important period of life is not the age of university studies, but the first one, the period from birth to the age of six.
 For that is the time when man's intelligence itself, his greatest implement is being formed.
 But not only his intelligence; the full totality of his psychic powers… At no other age has the child a greater need of an intelligent help, and any obstacle that impedes his creative work will lessen the chance he has of achieving perfection."

 Montessori approach to early childhood education

 Montessori approach to early childhood education, is a wonderful way to introduce problem solving both for a young child's brain and help work on their motor skills as well.
-Children often learn through play and through manipulation of toys, the Montessori approach to early childhood education is a prim example of teaching boys and girls how to do so.
+Children often learn through play and through manipulation of toys, the Montessori approach to early childhood education is a prime example of teaching boys and girls how to do so.
 Imaginative play and real life role play helps the child grasp concepts that might other wise be foreign to them.
 Early stimulation rather than introducing the behaviors later can help the mind grow and process information way before what was originally thought possible.

 Through the Montessori approach to early childhood education it is thought that children are able to take in information from infancy, though not at high volumes but more of tiny snippets of information.

 Psychological have confirmed Montessori Early Childhood Education Theories